akashgupta2903/VTube/README.md

 Team name: BAM
 Team members: Matthew Kwong <matthew.kwong@sjsu.edu>, Akash Gupta <akash.gupta@sjsu.edu>, Bruce Decker <bruce.decker@sjsu.edu>

+#### Project Description
+Through this project, our team seeks to provide a platform by which users can create, share, and participate in virtual reality experiences, both their own and those of others.
+At a high level, the project is a web application supporting user authentication, file uploads, creation and viewing of virtual realities (think of it like Youtube, but for VR).

+Given the broad description of our application above, we can distill it into several main requirements:

+- Catch users’ interest in VR from the moment they open the application
+- Provide a comfortable user experience, in an intuitive and collaborative environment
+- Make it simple for users to create their own VRs and for them to view others’ VRs

 #### Setup &amp; Run

 To run the application, fork and clone the repository, `cd` into the repository directory, then run the following commands to setup &amp; start the server: